Vonage/vivid-3/libs/components/src/lib/menu-item/README.md

 - Type: `string`
 - Default: `undefined`

-Use the `secondary-text` attribute (or `secondaryText` property) to set the menu item's secondary text.
+Use the `text-secondary` attribute (or `textSecondary` property) to set the menu item's secondary text.

 Note: to improve readability, **avoid long text and multiple lines** where possible.